Have you ever been told to just “think positive” and your problems will go away?

 It’s a philosophy that’s been popular for decades thanks to books like How to win Friends and Influence People and Think and Grow Rich.

 But is it really helping us live more meaningful and fulfilling lives?
 Not exactly.

-In fact, according to Zen master and spiritual guru, Osho, it might just be one of the biggest “bullshit philosophies” there is.
+In fact, according to the spiritual guru, Osho, it might just be one of the biggest “bullshit philosophies” there is.

 Why “positive thinking” won’t help you out

 When asked what he thinks of the “positive thinking” movement, Osho believes that it’s doing more harm than good.
 Why?
 Because it means we’re denying reality and being dishonest to ourselves:

 “The philosophy of positive thinking means being untruthful; it means being dishonest.
 It means seeing a certain thing and yet denying what you have seen; it means deceiving yourself and others.”

 “Positive thinking is the only bullshit philosophy that America has contributed to human thought – nothing else.
 Dale Carnegie, Napoleon Hill, and the Christian priest, Vincent Peale – all these people have filled the whole American mind with this absolutely absurd idea of a positive philosophy.”